How to Stain Massaranduba Wood with Armstrong Clark Hardwood Stain

 Prior to staining massaranduba wood, it should be cleaned to remove any dirt, grime, or graying.
 Coat the surface with a quality wood cleaner.
 Use a pressure washer or stiff brush to clean the wood thoroughly.
 Work in small sections cleaning the wood to a lighter color.
 Do not use too much water pressure or you risk furring up the wood.
 Rinse well after cleaning.
 If existing stain is present, use a wood stain stripper instead of a wood cleaner.

 While the massaranduba wood is still wet from cleaning, apply a mixture of wood brightener.
-This ensures the wood pores are open to accept new stain and will brighten the natural color of the wood.
+This ensures the wood pores are open to accept the new stain and will brighten the natural color of the wood.
 Rinse well with fresh water and allow the wood surface to dry for 1-2 days.

 How to stain massaranduba wood depends on the application tools and stain being used.
 We recommend using Armstrong Clark in the mahogany or amber color.
 Use what equipment best suits you.
 You can apply Armstrong stain to massaranduba wood using a roller, stain pad, brush, or sprayer.